posabsolute/jQuery-Validation-Engine/README.md

 Contributions are always welcome, you may refer to the latest stable project at [GitHub](https://github.com/posabsolute/jQuery-Validation-Engine)
 We use [Aptana](http://www.aptana.com/) as a Javascript editor and the Rockstart JSLint & Closure plugins http://update.rockstarapps.com/site.xml

+Support
+---
+We offer limited support at http://validationengine.vanillaforums.com/

 License
 ---